-“Tiki drinks occupy a space somewhere in the Venn diagram of the American psyche where escapism, irony and kitsch overlap, cutting across so many cultural divides,” writes Jason Wilson in his excellent new book, Boozehound.
+“Tiki drinks occupy a space somewhere in the Venn diagram of the American psyche where escapism, irony and kitsch overlap, cutting across so many cultural divides,” writes Jason Wilson in his book, "Boozehound."

 Staking a flag in the middle of our shared cultural heritage may explain why tiki drinks—like the Mai Tai, Painkiller and Suffering Bastard—have managed to persist for nearly 80 years, or what tiki historian Jeff “Beachbum” Berry calls “an unprecedented lifespan for a drink fad.”

 And there’s no sign of it fading anytime soon.
 If world’s first celebrity bartender Jerry Thomas is the sleeve garter-wearing patron saint of cocktails, Victor “Trader Vic” Bergeron is the one in the Hawaiian shirt.
 And more candles seem to be burning at the Trader’s shrine these days.

 Though Bergeron’s nickname is synonymous with tiki, he wasn’t its invetor: That honor goes to Ernest “Don the Beachcomber” Gantt, who opened the first tiki bar in Los Angeles in 1932.
 Bergeron admits he swiped the idea from Gantt—he didn’t start serving tropical drinks at his Oakland, Calif., bar until 1936.

 Tiki has had its ups and downs—it reached a nadir of tackiness in the 1980s—but has lately provided inspiration to a new class of creative mixologists.
 The past couple of years have seen the opening of several neo-tiki bars: Painkiller, Lani Kai and The Hurricane Club in New York; Smuggler’s Cove in San Francisco; and Kanaloa in London.